navalraul/pkg/packages/elf-exec/README.md

 ## elf-exec

-Kali in Batch package allowing you to run Linux binaries, leveraging WSL.
+Kali in Batch package allowing you to run Linux binaries leveraging the Windows Subsystem for Linux.

 ## Features